 Moving on to holing out consistently from close range, a lot of golfers are guilty of indecision or uncertainty about where to aim and how the putt breaks, which leads to lack of commitment in the stroke and a greater likelihood of missing.

-If you’re looking at how to stop 3-putting a good drill in practice is to choose your line and then place a tee peg or other small object just behind the hole where you think you need to start your putt – in this instance, fractionally right of centre.
+A good drill in practice is to choose your line and then place a tee peg or other small object just behind the hole where you think you need to start your putt – in this instance, fractionally right of centre.
 As you walk into the putt and take your stance, keep your focus on that tee peg.
 Picking a really small target like this from short range can really help with your focus and engagement.
 The beauty is that you could miss your narrow target, yet still hole the putt because the hole is much bigger.

 You can do the same thing out on the golf course by really focusing on a particular blade of grass, a blemish at the back of the hole or, these days, even just the narrow flagstick if it’s a straight putt – anything to help you engage better with a precise target.

 Get the Golf Monthly Newsletter

 Tips on how to play better, latest equipment reviews, interviews with the biggest names and more.

 In July 2023, Neil became just the 9th editor in Golf Monthly's 112-year history.
 Originally working with the best coaches in the UK to produce instruction content, he has also presented many Golf Monthly videos looking at all areas of the game from Tour player interviews to the rules of golf.